What is a Down Payment?

 Well, if you're like the rest of us, you probably find it much easier to sign loan papers than to part ways with a large chunk of cash.
 That's because we are painfully aware of the hard work and sacrifice that went into earning and saving up cash.

-When taking out a loan we can't assign any value to the money we are borrowing because we haven't had to do the hard work and make the sacrifices for it yet.
-That's what makes easy access to credit so dangerous, because it appears to be the path of least resistance.
+When taking out a loan, we can't assign any value to the money we are borrowing because we haven't yet had to do the hard work and make the sacrifices.
+That's what makes easy access to credit so dangerous because it appears to be the path of least resistance.
 In reality, it's not -- because you have to work and sacrifice to pay back what you borrow ... plus interest!

-If you haven't been scrimping and sacrificing wants for the past 5 years in order to pay cash for a vehicle, but you are in dire need of reliable transportation, then you probably have no choice but to borrow money to purchase a car.
+If you haven't been scrimping and sacrificing wants for the past five years to pay cash for a vehicle, but you are in dire need of reliable transportation, then you probably have no choice but to borrow money to purchase a car.
 But that still shouldn't stop you from finding the best car with the lowest price and ownership costs.

-Somehow you have got to approach this purchase as if you had been scrimping and sacrificing for the past 5 years.
-You've got force yourself to do the same painstaking research and deal shopping as if you are actually paying for the car out of your savings account.
-Otherwise you're probably going to end up spending more than you would on more car than you are willing to work and sacrifice for.
+Somehow you need to approach this purchase as if you had been scrimping and sacrificing for the past five years.
+Force yourself to do the same meticulous research and deal shopping as if you're paying for the car out of your savings account.
+Otherwise, you're probably going to end up spending more than you would on more car than you are willing to work and sacrifice for.

-I created the car down payment calculator to help you to see how much interest you could save just by putting off your car buying decision for as long as you can, if only for the purpose of being able to put more money down on the vehicle purchase.
-Because the larger the down payment you can make, the less you will you will have to pay out (work and sacrifice) for interest charges.
+I created the car down payment calculator to help you to see how much interest you could save just by putting off your car buying decision for as long as you can if only to be able to put more money down on the vehicle purchase.
+Because the larger the down payment you can make, the less you will have to pay out (work and sacrifice) for interest charges.